 Time is Limited for Motorcycle Accident Victims to Take Legal Action

-Even though many motorcycle accident cases reach a resolution via settlement, it is important to retain your right to sue in case the insurance company does not make you an adequate settlement offer.
-We can manage all deadlines and paperwork in your case when we represent you.
+Many motorcycle accident cases reach a resolution via settlement.
+However, it is important to retain your right to sue in case the insurance company does not make you an adequate settlement offer.
+Our lawyers can manage all deadlines and paperwork in your case when our team represents you.

-At our law office, we understand the frustration and uncertainty that can accompany an accident on a motorcycle, especially one caused by the negligent actions of someone else.
-When you work with a Frisco motorcycle accident lawyer from our firm on your case, we can handle all the legal work on your behalf so that you can focus on your recovery.
+When you work with a Frisco lawyer from our firm on your case, they can handle all the legal work on your behalf so that you can focus on your recovery.

-You can discuss your case for free with a member of our team today.
+You can discuss your motorcycle accident case for free with a member of our team today.
 Call Underwood Law Office at (972) 535-6377 to get started.